William Gibson: Visionary influence and prescience

 Gibson scholar Tatiani G. Rapatzikou commented, in Gothic Motifs in the Fiction of William Gibson, on the origin of the notion of cyberspace:

 Gibson's vision, generated by the monopolising appearance of the terminal image and presented in his creation of the cyberspace matrix, came to him when he saw teenagers playing in video arcades.
 The physical intensity of their postures, and the realistic interpretation of the terminal spaces projected by these games – as if there were a real space behind the screen – made apparent the manipulation of the real by its own representation.

 In his Sprawl and Bridge trilogies, Gibson is credited with being one of the few observers to explore the portents of the Information Age for notions of the sociospatial structuring of cities.
 Not all responses to Gibson's visions have been positive, however; virtual reality pioneer Mark Pesce, though acknowledging their heavy influence on him and that "no other writer had so eloquently and emotionally affected the direction of the hacker community," dismissed them as "adolescent fantasies of violence and disembodiment."
 In Pattern Recognition, the plot revolves around snippets of film footage posted anonymously to various locations on the Internet.
 Characters in the novel speculate about the filmmaker's identity, motives, methods and inspirations on several websites, anticipating the 2006 lonelygirl15 Internet phenomenon.
 However, Gibson later disputed the notion that the creators of lonelygirl15 drew influence from him.
-Another phenomenon anticipated by Gibson is the rise of reality television, for example in Virtual Light, which featured a satirical extrapolated version of COPS.
+Another phenomenon anticipated by Gibson is the rise of reality television, for example in Virtual Light, which depicts a satirical extrapolated version of COPS.

 Visionary writer is OK.
 Prophet is just not true.
 One of the things that made me like Bruce Sterling immediately when first I met him, back in 1991.[sic]
 We shook hands and he said "We've got a great job!
 We got to be charlatans and we're paid for it.
 We make this shit up and people believe it."